 If you are in a hurry to get started, the Credit Card option will be faster.

 Let’s go through the step on how to take your first trade on Prime XBT.

-Step by step explanation on how to short Ethereum on Prime XBT
+Step by step explanation on how to short-sell Ethereum on Prime XBT

 - Visit the exchange!

 - On the first page, click the Trade button in the top left corner.